joaquinpelle/Skylight.jl/docs/src/publications.md

 # Publications

-This software has been utilized for the following publications:
+This software has been utilized in the following publications:

 * [Neto, M. R., Perez, D., & Pelle, J. (2023).
 The shadow of charged traversable wormholes.
 International Journal of Modern Physics D, 32(02), 2250137.](https://www.worldscientific.com/doi/abs/10.1142/S0218271822501371)